-During the trial, when you are leaving the court and whilst travelling to and from court, you must not discuss anything to do with the trial with anyone, including the other members of the jury.
+During the trial, when you are leaving the Jury Centre and whilst travelling to and from it, you must not discuss anything to do with the trial with anyone, including the other members of the jury.
 Your discussions about the case must only take place in the privacy of the jury room.